agadsby/FlightRadar24/README.md

 **NOTE: longitude is negative for locations WEST of Greenwich**

 The example below is for a receiver located West of London at Latitude 51.5281 \(Northern hemisphere\)and Longitude -0.9048 \(West of the Greenwich meridian\).
-In addition it also includes some local airports that are to be displayed on the plot (LTN being Luton and LHR being Heathrow)
+This can also included named local airports, or other feature, that are to be displayed on the plot, e.g. LTN = London Luton Airport  and LHR = London Heathrow Airport)
 ```
 # name, lat N+, lon W- as per FR24
 # first location should be the BASE location for the receiver.